The Infrastructure Investment and Jobs Act

 Beyond federal-aid highway funding apportioned to each state by formula, IIJA offers enormous funding opportunities through competitive grant programs that require applications on a per project basis.

-In addition to the below information, visit the U.S. Department of Transportation's grant resources page for more details, including for how to apply.
+Descriptions of these grant programs are below.
+Visit the U.S. Department of Transportation's grant resources page for more details, including on how to apply.

-The Federal Highway Administration today issued a call for applications under the new Bridge Investment Program.
-The program, established by the Infrastructure Investment and Jobs Act (IIJA), provides $12.5 billion over five years for the repair, rehabilitation, or replacement of bridges in poor condition or at risk of falling into poor condition.
-FHWA is making nearly $2.4 billion available under a competitive grant process for FY2022.
-Applications are due by August 9.
+The new Bridge Investment Program, provides $12.5 billion over five years for the repair, rehabilitation, or replacement of bridges in poor condition or at risk of falling into poor condition.

 RAISE

-On January 28, 2022, USDOT released a Notice of Funding Opportunity for $1.5 billion through the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program.
-The popular program helps communities around the country carry out projects with significant local or regional impact.
+The Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program helps communities around the country carry out projects with significant local or regional impact.
+This popular program allows project sponsors to obtain funding for projects that are harder to support through other U.S. DOT grant programs.
 RAISE grants can be used for a wide variety of multimodal projects.

 Ports

-IIJA appropriated $450 million for the Port Infrastructure Development Program (PIDP).
-A discretionary grant program administered by the U.S. maritime administration, funds for the PIDP are awarded on a competitive basis to projects that improve the safety, efficiency, or reliability of the movement of goods into, out of, around, or within a port.
+The Port Infrastructure Development Program (PIDP) is a discretionary grant program administered by the U.S. Maritime Administration.
+Funds are awarded on a competitive basis to projects that improve the safety, efficiency, or reliability of the movement of goods into, out of, around, or within a port.

 Electric Vehicle Infrastructure

 The National Electric Vehicle Infrastructure (NEVI) Formula Grant Program provides funding for states to strategically deploy electric vehicle (EV) charging infrastructure and to establish an interconnected network to facilitate data collection, access, and reliability.
-Under this program, each state is required to submit an EV Infrastructure Deployment Plan that describes how the state intends to use its apportioned NEVI funds in accordance with USDOT guidance
+Under this program, each state is required to submit an EV Infrastructure Deployment Plan that describes how the state intends to use its apportioned NEVI funds.